seblavoie/remotion-kit/README.md

 ### AnimatedElement

-`AnimatedElement` is a wrapper component that applies animations to its children.
+`AnimatedElement` is a wrapper component that applies animations to its content.

 #### Props